simon-anders/htseq/trunk/doc/tour.rst

    >>> iv.strand
    '+'

-Two notes: ``chrom`` does not have to be chromosome, it could also be a contig name, or any other identifier. ``strand`` can be ``+``, ``-``, or ``.``, where the latter means "no strand", to be used whenever specifying a strand would be meaning-less.
+Two notes: :attr:`chrom <GenomicInterval.chrom>` does not
+have to be chromosome, it could also be a contig name, or any other identifier. ``strand`` can be ``+``, ``-``, or ``.``, where the latter means "no strand", to be used whenever specifying a strand would be meaning-less.

-A ``GenomicInterval`` has some more features, e.g., to calculate overlaps etc. See [...] for these.
+A :class:`GenomicInterval` has some more features, e.g., to calculate overlaps etc.
+See the reference documentation for these.

 In order to calculate the coverage vectors for our yeast RNA-Seq data, we first need a list of all the chromosomes in yeast::